vluzrmos/laravel-language-detector/readme.md

 # Installation

+Require the package with composer:

 `composer require vluzrmos/language-detector`

-# Configuration

 Add the service provider to your providers list: